JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Sets the drop-cap parameters for the paragraph that contains the current range.

 ```
-FUNCTION CTextRange2.SetDropCap (BYVAL cLine AS LONG, BYVAL Position AS LONG) AS HRESULT
+FUNCTION SetDropCap (BYVAL cLine AS LONG, BYVAL Position AS LONG) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->SetDropCap(m_pTextRange2, cLine, Position))
    RETURN m_Result
 END FUNCTION